 Wrap up your time in La Fortuna with an early morning 6:00 AM guided birding tour at Mistico Hanging Bridges Park.
 A naturalist guide will lead you across suspension bridges and forest trails, helping you spot everything from motmots and trogons to tiny grassquits and colorful woodpeckers.

-Early morning is the best time for bird activity, and this misty rainforest setting is both peaceful and thrilling.
-It’s a great way to reflect on the biodiversity you’ve seen throughout your trip.
+Early morning is the best time for bird activity, and this misty rainforest setting feels both peaceful and exciting.
+It’s a lovely way to reflect on the biodiversity you’ve seen throughout your trip.

-If you have extra time this afternoon, here are a few more nature-based activities:
+If you have extra time this afternoon, here are a few more nature-based options:

 • Bogarin Trail Sloth Tour – A relaxing walk with a guide who knows where the sloths hang out.
 Right in downtown La Fortuna!